naparuba/tanuki-www/content/pages/docs/guides/manual-bootstrap.md

     ....
     [INFO] raft: Added peer 127.0.0.3:8300, starting replication

-As a sanity check, the `consul info` command is a useful tool.
+As a sanity check, the `XXX info` command is a useful tool.
 It can be used to verify `raft.num_peers` is now 2, and you can view the latest log index under `raft.last_log_index`.
-When running `consul info` on the followers, you should see `raft.last_log_index` converge to the same value as the leader begins replication.
+When running `XXX info` on the followers, you should see `raft.last_log_index` converge to the same value as the leader begins replication.
 That value represents the last log entry that has been stored on disk.